Human Resource Development

 Proportion of employees receiving regular assessment of their performance and career development progress

-In off-the-job training, questionnaires are given to employees every time they attend a training session, and their requests and opinions are used to help make improvements in the following fiscal year and beyond.
-In on-the-job training, when employees register for the Career Plan System (described below), they can register their opinions about the system itself.
+In off-the-job training, questionnaires are given to employees after they attend a training session, and their requests and opinions are used to help make improvements in the following fiscal year and beyond.
+In on-the-job training, when employees register for the Career Plan System (described below), they can register their opinions about the human development system itself.
 Furthermore, when the company establishes new systems, it verifies the system through prior interviews and trial runs with the aim of achieving more effective operation.

 Career Support System